aseom/dotfiles/README.md

 aseom.dotfiles
 ==============

 Here are some delightful dotfiles for my everyday use.
-Somehow I'm prefer to use Atom, but Vim is more effective for such a geek.

 MacBook Pro
 -----------